MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-network-topology.md

    Diagram of Figure 2, which shows Azure VMware Solution private clouds in different regions are directly connected to each other over a Global Reach connection between the private clouds' managed ExpressRoute circuits.
 In each Azure region where Azure VMware Solution is available, network infrastructure that terminates the Azure VMware Solution side of the Azure VMware Solution managed circuits is present.
 It's referred to as a Dedicated ExpressRoute meet-me location in the picture.
 :::image-end:::

 *Figure 2: This reference scenario shows Azure VMware Solution private clouds in different regions.
-A Gobal Reach connection directly connects the clouds between their managed ExpressRoute circuits.*
+A Global Reach connection directly connects the clouds between their managed ExpressRoute circuits.*

 ### Hybrid connectivity